County of Santa Barbara

 COUNTY HEALTH DEPARTMENT

-Regional Medical Center to memorialize Marian Regional Medical Center’s commitment to provide
+Marian Regional Medical Center to memorialize Marian Regional Medical Center’s

-California Environmental Quality Act (CEQA), pursuant to Section 15378(b)(5) of the CEQA
+the California Environmental Quality Act (CEQA), pursuant to Section 15378(b)(5) of the

-Guidelines, because it consists of organizational or administrative activities of governments that will
+CEQA Guidelines, because it consists of organizational or administrative activities of

 A-20)